MASLAB/camera-how-to/README.md

 Stop all currently running nodes then build and run the launch file.
 Open `rqt` and check that we still have cube detection.

 ## Set up on Raspberry Pi 5 (NEED ETHERNET)

+> [!IMPORTANT]
+> Due to a bug in the Pi's setup script, images from the Pi may not be sent to your computer.
+Check how to fix on [Kitbot how to](https://github.com/MASLAB/kitbot-how-to?tab=readme-ov-file#fix-a-setup-bug) or come by staff desk during lab hours.

 To test it out on the Pi, connect to it via Ethernet.
 Once connected:

 ### Simple test